MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-platform-automation-and-devops.md

 **Recommendations:**

 - Put hard limits in place for both scale-in and scale-out operations outside of quota.
-- [Request quota](/azure/azure-vmware/request-host-quota-azure-vmware-solution) ahead of time so it doesn't impact a scale operation.
+- [Request quota](/azure/azure-vmware/request-host-quota-azure-vmware-solution) ahead of time so it doesn't affect a scale operation.
 Quota isn't a guarantee for capacity, but rather the ability to deploy up to a specific limit.
 Review the quota limit regularly to ensure there's always headroom.
 - Ensure any automated scaling system is monitored and that it alerts you when a scale operation is done.
 This alert ensures there are no unexpected scale events.
 - Use Azure Monitor Metrics to confirm cluster capacity before scale-in operations to ensure there's adequate headroom.
 Pay attention to CPU, memory, and storage before, during, and after any scale operations.
-This attention to capacity ensures that it doesn't impact the service-level agreement (SLA).
+This attention to capacity ensures that it doesn't affect the service-level agreement (SLA).

 ## Azure integration